Rail transport: Metros

 The New York City Subway is the world's largest single-operator rapid transit system by number of stations.

 Milan Metro is the largest rapid transit system in Italy in terms of length, number of stations and ridership; and the eighth longest in Europe.

 Rapid transit or mass rapid transit (MRT) or heavy rail, commonly referred to as metro, is a type of high-capacity public transport that is generally built in urban areas.
-A grade separated rapid transit line below ground surface through a tunnel can be regionally called a subway, tube, metro or underground.
+A grade-separated rapid transit line running below ground level through a tunnel is often called a subway, tube, metro, or underground.
 They are sometimes grade-separated on elevated railways, in which case some are referred to as el trains – short for "elevated" – or skytrains.
 Rapid transit systems are usually electric railways, that unlike buses or trams operate on an exclusive right-of-way, which cannot be accessed by pedestrians or other vehicles.

-Modern services on rapid transit systems are provided on designated lines between stations typically using electric multiple units on railway tracks.
+Modern services on rapid transit systems are provided on designated lines between stations, typically using electric multiple units on railway tracks.
 Some systems use guided rubber tires, magnetic levitation (maglev), or monorail.
-The stations typically have high platforms, without steps inside the trains, requiring custom-made trains in order to minimize gaps between train and platform.
+The stations typically have high platforms without steps inside the trains, requiring custom-made trains to minimize gaps between the train and the platform.
 They are typically integrated with other public transport and often operated by the same public transport authorities.
 Some rapid transit systems have at-grade intersections between a rapid transit line and a road or between two rapid transit lines.

 The world's first rapid transit system was the partially underground Metropolitan Railway which opened in 1863 using steam locomotives, and now forms part of the London Underground.
 In 1868, New York opened the elevated West Side and Yonkers Patent Railway, initially a cable-hauled line using stationary steam engines.

 As of 2021, China has the largest number of rapid transit systems in the world – 40 in number, running on over 4,500 km of track – and was responsible for most of the world's rapid-transit expansion in the 2010s.
 The world's longest single-operator rapid transit system by route length is the Shanghai Metro.
 The world's largest single rapid transit service provider by number of stations (472 stations in total) is the New York City Subway.
-The busiest rapid transit systems in the world by annual ridership are the Shanghai Metro, Tokyo subway system, Seoul Metro and the Moscow Metro.
+The busiest rapid transit systems in the world by annual ridership are the Shanghai Metro, Tokyo subway system, Seoul Metro, and the Moscow Metro.